danielsaidi/ApiKit/README.md

 ## Getting Started

+ApiKit builds on a basic concept of API environments and routes.

+### API Environments

-An ``ApiEnvironment`` refers to a specific API version or environment (prod, staging, etc.), and can define a URL as well as global request headers and query parameters.
+An ``ApiEnvironment`` refers to a specific API version or environment, and defines a URL as well as optional, global request headers and query parameters.

-For instance, this is how you would specify a Yelp v3 API environment, which requires that all request sends an API token as header:
+For instance, the [Yelp](https://yelp.com) v3 API, which requires an API token header, can be defined like this:

 ```swift
 import ApiKit